Antiretroviral Medication Allergy

 Contact your healthcare provider if:

 - You think you are having an allergic reaction.
-Contact your healthcare provider before you take another dose of your ARV medicine.
+Contact your provider before you take another dose of your ARV medicine.

 - You have a fever.